The Tinkler brothers produced motorcycles from 1927 to 1928 from premises in Langham Street, Liverpool.

 The Tinkler brothers then joined forces with OEC, who took up manufacture.

-At the late-1928 Olympia show a machine was exhibited with a 490cc engine and duplex steering forks.
-It was well received but neither Tinkler nor OEC were able to finance the venture, so this advanced design remained un-saleable.
+At the Olympia show in late 1928 a machine was exhibited with a 490cc engine and duplex steering forks.
+It was well received but neither Tinkler nor OEC were able to finance the venture, so this advanced design did not enter production.

 Source: Graces Guide